0xC0DEBA5E/cordova-plugin-mufucaca/README.md

 ### Description

-Function `nfc.addTagDiscoveredListener` registers the callback for tag events.
+Function `MufuCaCa.addTagDiscoveredListener` registers the callback for tag events.

 This event occurs when any tag is detected by the phone.

-## nfc.removeTagDiscoveredListener
+## MufuCaCa.removeTagDiscoveredListener

 Removes the previously registered event listener added via `nfc.addTagDiscoveredListener`.